Exceptional Care - by Design

 Concierge practices in the Boston area are not all the same.
 There are a handful of concierge practices in greater Boston with a range of terms and services.
 You have choices.

 An example of a typical concierge practice in Boston is the MGH Concierge Practice.
-It operates with an annual membership fee of $10,000 which does not include medical care rendered; they also bill insurance for each visit.
+It operates with an annual membership fee of $10,000 and they send a bill insurance for each visit.
 This practice has a sizable wait list.

-My practice operates with an annual retainer of $6,000.
-A retainer is a payment to secure a dedicated amount of time for your care.
+My practice operates on a retainer basis.
+A retainer is a payment to secure a dedicated amount of my time for your care.
 My goal is that you know - and truly feel - that I am never too busy for you.
-For more details and frequently asked questions, please click the button below to see the FAQ page and if interested, please schedule a meet and greet.
+I reserve 10 hours at a time to be available for you.
+Every 10 hours, if you are delighted by the care you receive, we renew our contract.
+Simple.
+Available.
+Never rushed.
+Focused on you.